How it compares:

 Unlimited "reasonable" medical care.
 Cash-in-hospital allowance of $75 per person per day, up to a maximum of $7,500 for an individual or $15,000 for a family. $2,000 worth of emergency dental treatment is also covered, but to relieve urgent pain only.

 Good or bad?
 Good -- ANZ's insurer does say medical care must be "reasonable" but defines that as equivalent to the standard of care you'd get in Australia, which clarifies things well.
-The dental treatment limit is adequate given that all credit card travel insurance policies only allow the relief of urgent dental pain, and not full restorative work.
+The dental treatment limit at Newtown dentist is adequate given that all credit card travel insurance policies only allow the relief of urgent dental pain, and not full restorative work.
 The cash in hospital maximums are lower than some other platinum cards, such as the highest of all the cards we looked at.

 Pre-existing medical problems: